If you are hoping to find a plastic free alternative to your current deodorant, switching to a natural deodorant is going to be your main option.

 What’s the difference between deodorant and antiperspirant?

-If you’re looking to swap purely because you wish to reduce the amount of single use plastic in your personal care routine (and are hoping for a plastic free product that works in exactly the same way as your current antiperspirant), unfortunately we haven’t found a plastic free alternative just yet (but we’re not against stocking them if we do find a suitable one).
+If you’re looking to swap purely because you wish to reduce the amount of single use plastic in your personal care routine (and are hoping for a plastic free product that works in exactly the same way as your current antiperspirant), unfortunately I haven’t found a plastic free alternative just yet (but I’m not against stocking them if I do find a suitable one).